Everett De Roche: Career

-He wanted to be a writer and wrote a spec script for Division Four.
+De Roche wanted to be a writer and wrote a spec script for Division Four.
 Nine months later he received a telegram inviting him to write for the show.
-From 1970-74 he was a staff writer at Crawford Productions mainly working on police shows, then he freelanced.
+From 1970-74 he was a staff writer at Crawford Productions, mainly working on police shows, then he freelanced.

 In the late 70s and early 80s he established himself as the leading screenwriter of thrillers in Australia.

 He often worked with director Richard Franklin who said of him:

 Everett is a very inspirational writer...
 Everett gives one too much of everything and you don’t always know what to use.
 You start editing down and you end up with words and single lines of dialogue that were once scenes.
 That is maybe how this problem, as you see it, comes about.
 But that only has to do with Everett’s extraordinarily fertile imagination and his writing speed.

 Death

 De Roche had cancer during the last three years of his life and died of the disease in 2014.
 He was survived by his wife, six daughters and several grandchildren.